 The 2010 edition states "He is a craftsman who performs his advocacy with a flourish" and is "much sought after" and, "who for many is the counsel of choice in ancillary relief matters".

 The 2009 edition states Pump Court Chambers' large team of family practitioners "includes the esteemed Edward Boydell.
 He remains sought after for his hands-on and constructive attitude, and is mostly seen handling money matters.
 Cool and calm in court, he combines this aspect of his practice with co-ownership, inheritance, public and private children work."

-Edward is also listed as a "Leading Junior" in Band One of the 2016 Legal 500 which notes that he is ‘A clear and analytical barrister, who has an excellent client manner that inspires confidence.’
+Edward is also listed as a "Leading Junior" in Band One of the 2017 Legal 500 which describes him as "a match for any silk" and the 2016 Legal 500 which notes that he is "a clear and analytical barrister, who has an excellent client manner that inspires confidence."
 The 2015 Legal 500 says that "his advocacy style is relaxed, fluent and confident".
 The 2013 Legal 500 stated that he has "the ability to grasp complex circumstances of substantial ancillary relief claims".

 Edward is available to conduct Private FDRs.
 He is one of relatively few Recorders to be ticketed to hear Family Finance appeals and has over 10 years experience of sitting in the family courts.

 - H v H: H’s application to terminate PPs of over £45,000 pa 13 years after divorce.
 H sought an immediate termination, W a substantial replacing lump sum.
 Court determined an immediate termination.
 Edward Boydell for H instructed by Rita Gupta of LGFL.
 Ann Hussey QC for W instructed by Wilsons.